 Disposable N95 or disposable respirators are the only Voluntary Use respirator permitted by the University of Pennsylvania.
 The University of Pennsylvania does not permit its employees to use their own respirators.

-Penn may provide disposable N95 respirators filtering respirators at no charge to employees for voluntary use for the following work processes:
+Penn may provide disposable N95 filtering respirators at no charge to employees for voluntary use for the following work processes:

 - Employees may wear disposable N95 respirators when working in animal areas.

 - Physical Plant workers may wear disposable N95 respirators for dusty operations.

 The Program Administrator will provide all employees who voluntarily choose to wear respirators with a copy of Appendix D of the standard (found in Appendix C of this document).
 Appendix D details the requirements for voluntary use of respirators by employees.

 The Program Administrator shall authorize voluntary use of respiratory protective equipment as requested by all other Penn employees on a case-by-case basis, depending on specific workplace conditions and the results of the medical evaluations.

 Employees who are required to wear respirators, must pass a medical exam before being permitted to wear a respirator on the job.
 Employees are not permitted to wear respirators until a physician has determined that they are medically able to do so.
 Any employee refusing the medical evaluation will not be allowed to work in an area requiring respirator use.